MathieuAvila/milendall/README.rst

 Portals are polygons showing another space in another room.
 They are directional.
 They can be active or inactive.
 They can move inside the source space.
 When active, they show their destination and can be crossed.
 Destination is in the space of the target room.
-There is no link between original space and target space.
+In terms of organisation, there is no link between original space and target space.
+For example, it is possible to have Tardis-like (bigger inside than the outise) or Mario-like (smaller worlds in bigger worlds) portals.

+Portals can also change the same of the objects they cross: bigger or smaller by a given static factor.
+Crossing in the opposite direction changes the scale in the opposite direction.

 Gates
 .....